thorrak/fermentrack/docs/source/gravitysensors/tilt.rst

 #.
 Log into Fermentrack
 #.
 Click the 'gear' icon in the upper right hand corner of the page
 #.
 Click 'Update from GitHub'
 #.
-Click the 'Refresh Python Packages' button
+Click the 'Update/Install Missing Python Packages' button